cmarquardt/package-template-cython/README.md

-## Setup.py template for Cython projects
+## Package template (setup.py) for Cython projects

-This projects provides a `setuptools`-based `setup.py` template for Cython projects, and some notes on packaging.
+This projects provides a `setuptools`-based `setup.py` template for Cython projects with git-based automated versioning, and some notes on packaging.

-This is a fork of [Technologicat's original version](https://github.com/Technologicat/setup-template-cython), slightly adapted to my needs.
+This is a fork of [Technologicat's original version](https://github.com/Technologicat/setup-template-cython), somewhat adapted to my needs.

 ### TL;DR